brandur/sorg/content/drafts/idempotency-keys.md

 ### Non-ACID data stores (#non-acid)

+I titled this article as "Stripe-like" because while Stripe uses idempotency keys, our implementation is quite a bit more basic -- if you manage to implement something like what's described here you'll have something a lot more sophisticated.

+A major reason for the discrepancy is that Stripe is backed by MongoDB.
+Like other non-ACID stores, MongoDB annot guarantee that any two operations commit atomically -- _every_ operation against your database becomes equivalent to a foreign state mutation because an atomic phase is impossible.

-This is one good reason why you should never use MongoDB -- even though if you squint it stores information just like Postgres stores information, lack of atomic guarantees makes it hard to impossible to build default safety into a system.
+This is one of the many good reasons that you should never use MongoDB.
+Superficially it looks similar to a real database, but its inability to provide anything resembling an atomic guarantee makes passive safety a fantasy.

 ## Beyond APIs (#beyond-apis)